brenoborba/brenoborba/README.md

 ### Hi there 👋
 ### I am Breno Borba

-🏫 B.Sc. in IT Management at Polytechnic Institute of Bragança.<br>
+🏫 B.Sc. in IT Management at Polytechnic University of Bragança.<br>
 📚 Erasmus Computer Engineering student at Budapest University of Technology and Economics (BME).<br>
 💻 Currently working as a front-end developer @ ITSector.